Keyboard shortcuts

 Horizon effect — the ship’s mast-mounted radar cannot see the hostile surface vessel over the curvature of the earth, but airborne platforms have line of sight to all targets

-Three effects modify radar detection performance.
+Two effects modify radar detection performance beyond the basic signal falloff.
 Understanding these effects is essential for effective sensor employment and tactical positioning.

 Low-Altitude Clutter